NVIDIA/NeMo/README.md

 The configuration used for the training pipeline must be specified in the bignlp-scripts/conf/config.yaml file, specifying the training parameter, which specifies which file to use for training purposes.
 The run_training parameter must be set to True to run the training pipeline.
-The default value is set to 5b, which can be found in bignlp-scripts/config/training/5b.yaml.
+The default value is set to 126m, which can be found in bignlp-scripts/config/training/126m.yaml.
 The parameters can be modified to adjust the hyperparameters of the training runs.

+For BCP, running "python3 main.py" after setting the necessary config values in bignlp-scripts/config/training/{126m, 5b}.yaml, produces a bcp script file and a ngc batch submit command.
+Here's a sample job command produced by running "python3 main.py" with run_training set to True and others set to False.

+Sample command: ngc batch run --name "bignlp-126m-8f1" --image "nvcr.io/nvidian/swdl/bignlp:21.10.08-py3-base"     --commandline "cd /workspace-common/bignlp-scripts; NGC_NTASKS_PER_NODE=8 /workspace-common/bignlp-scripts/train_scripts/126m-8f1.sh" --workspace bignlp_ws_common:/workspace-common     --workspace bignlp_ws_results_mk:/workspace-results --result /result     --preempt RUNONCE --instance dgxa100.40g.8.norm --replicas 8     --array-type PYTORCH --total-runtime 2D

 ## Model Evaluation
 We also provide a simple tool to help evaluate the trained checkpoints.
 You can